-Computer resources that are assigned to legislative employees and Legislators or to a specific location may not be relocated, swapped, substituted or reassigned without the prior approval of the Office of Legislative Information Technology or the executive director.
+Computer resources that are assigned to legislative employees and Legislators or to a specific location may not be relocated, swapped, substituted or reassigned without the prior approval of the Clerk or Secretary, as applicable, after consultation with the Office of Legislative Information Technology or the executive director.
 The legislative employee or Legislator to whom computer resources are assigned is responsible for keeping the computer resources free from damage, loss or theft and for their general upkeep.